Assalamu Alaikum Wa Rahmatullahi Wa Barakatuhu

 5- However, as for other than ‘Arafah and Muzdalifah, travel and rain, joining is not permitted at all and no analogy (qiyaas) is done with it, with the pretext of difficulty due to the absence of a legislative reason (‘illah) for joining, and because difficulty did not come as a Shar’ai ‘illah in the texts, an analogy does not work without an ‘illah.
 Besides the (‘ibadat) are not reasoned nor is qiyas done on them…] End of quote.

 I hope that this is sufficient, and Allah is Most Knowledgeable and Most Wise.

 Ata Bin Khalil Abu Al-Rashtah

-Link to the answer from the Ameer’s Facebook page:
+The link to the answer from the Ameer’s Facebook page.